Updated June 29, 2022 12:27 p.m.

 The Washington State Employee Assistance Program (EAP) is in full operation across the state, offering services via phone and telehealth platforms.
 Additional support and resources are available to address the impacts of the COVID-19 pandemic, community violence, civil unrest and national crises on emotional and mental health and on overall well-being.
 Visit eap.wa.gov or call (877) 313 - 4455 for additional support and resources.

 Proclamation 21-14.1 requires state workers as well as contractors who perform on-site work to be fully vaccinated by Oct.
 18 unless they qualify for an exemption.
+The requirement has been lifted for contractors who work primarily outdoors (see below regarding public works contracts).
 Guidance and resources can be found here: https://www.governor.wa.gov/VaccineMandateFAQ.

 Agencies that need to replace goods and services that are currently provided by contractors or suppliers who do not comply with proclamation requirements may use the COVID-19 Vaccination-Related Purchase Exception.